 Self-employed Family Day Care educators set their own hours of operation and offer various care options including, standard hours, evenings, before and after school care, school holidays, weekends and overnight care.
 The unique small group setting of family day care allows our approved educators to provide a play-based learning program that’s tailored to each individual child’s developmental needs and interests.

-Communities at Work’s Family Day Coordination Unit team supports almost 100 educators in the operations of their Family Day Care business, in line with the National Quality Framework, across Canberra and the surrounding NSW region.
+Communities at Work’s Family Day Coordination Unit team supports almost 70 educators in the operations of their Family Day Care business, in line with the National Quality Standards, across Canberra and the surrounding NSW region.

-Communities at Work’s Family Day Care and In-Home Care has achieved an overall rating of Exceeding NQS.
-In fact, we are the only Family Day Care service in Canberra that has an ‘exceeding’ average across the National Quality Framework.
+Communities at Work’s Family Day Care and In-Home Care has achieved an overall rating of Meeting NQS.

 Our Family Day Care Playgroups

-Our Family Day Care (FDC) playgroups are designed only for Communities at Work’s FDC educators to attend.
-The playgroups create opportunities for educators to come together and network while engaging children in more educational experiences and social gatherings within the playgroup setting.
+Our playgroups are designed for Communities at Work’s FDC educators to attend.
+Playgroups are designed to provide a place for educators and children to come together and engage in a larger group setting.